valhuber/ApiLogicServer/README.md

 Initially released 1/19/2021, the project is beginning to stablize.
 We have tested several sqlite databases, and several MySQL databases.
 These are both successfully creating the API and the web app.

-The default project pre-creates logic, which is working with both the API and the web app.
+The [default Northwind project](../../wiki/Sample-Database) pre-creates logic, which is working with both the API and the web app.

 We tracking [issues in git](https://github.com/valhuber/ApiLogicServer/issues).